 Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies which are required to report according to these Guidelines should report consolidated data.

-Individual insurance and reinsurance undertakings which belong to insurance or reinsurance group that is reporting according to these Guidelines should not report individually.
+Individual insurance and reinsurance undertakings which belong to an insurance or reinsurance group that is reporting according to these Guidelines should not report individually.

-If the individual insurance and reinsurance undertakings belongs to insurance or reinsurance group and its ultimate parent is a mixed-activity insurance holding company and where they are not part of a group as defined under Article 213(2)(a), (b) and (c) of Solvency II Directive then paragraph 1.14 for the individual reporting applies.
+If the individual insurance and reinsurance undertakings belong to an insurance or reinsurance group and its ultimate parent is a mixed-activity insurance holding company and where they are not part of a group as defined under Article 213(2)(a), (b) and (c) of the Solvency II Directive then paragraph 1.14 for the individual reporting applies.

+For the purpose of these Guidelines, Articles 1 and 2 of the Implementing Technical Standards on the Submission of Information are also applicable.

 Guideline 2 – General criteria to identify reporting entities